Bilateral cingulotomy: Procedure

 A book published in 1992 described how the operation was carried out at that time.
 In most cases the procedure started with the medical team taking a number of CT scan X-ray images of the brain of the patient.
 This step ensured that the exact target, the cingulate cortex, was mapped out, so that the surgeon could identify it.
 Burr holes were then created in the patient's skull using a drill.
 Lesions at the targeted tissue were made with the help of fine electrodes inserted at the right angle into the subject's brain based on plotting charts and making sure important arteries and blood vessels were intact.
 The electrode was placed in a probe, or a holder, with only its tip projecting.
 Upon the correct insertion of the holder into the brain tissue, air was injected and more scan images were taken.
 Then, after the medical team had made sure they were on the right track, the tip of the electrode was advanced to the plane of the cingulate where it was heated to 75–90 °C. Once the first lesion was created it served as a center around which several other lesions were created.
 In order to confirm whether lesions are made at the right place, scan images were taken postoperatively and analyzed.

 Recent technological advances, however, have made bilateral cingulotomy a more precise operation.
 For example, nowadays a neurosurgical team that performs the procedure can use an MRI to identify the location of the anterior and posterior commissures.
 This approach allows neurosurgeons to obtain a number of coronal images, which are then used to calculate the stereotactic coordinates of the target in the anterior cingulate cortex, where lesions need to be made.
 Moreover, the MRI enables more precise differentiation of the cell composition, and thus easily permits the identification of the grey matter in that region.
 This can then be further confirmed with the help of microelectrode recordings.

 Side effects

 Patients usually recover from this operation over a period of four days.
-However, there are cases of subjects being released from hospital after as few as 48 hours after the operation.
+However, there are cases of subjects being released from hospital after as little as 48 hours after the operation.
 The mild shorter postoperative complications that are most commonly related to bilateral cingulotomy are typical of head interventions and include but are not limited to nausea, vomiting, and headaches.
 However, in some cases, patients exhibit seizures that sometimes appear up to two months after the surgical intervention.
 It has been questioned whether this is relevant and can be attributed to cingulotomy because such seizures were observed in patients who already had a history of this condition.